About the Task Force

 Chris Bowles | 492 Corrections Officers Labor Union

-Justin Brigham | City of Spokane Prosecutor
+Justin Bingham | City of Spokane Prosecutor

 Nick Antush | City of Spokane Public Defender